croquet/greenlight-core/README.md

    node server.js
    ```

+There is an equivalent server written in Python (server.py), for those who don't install Node.js but has Python.

 Otherwise, use your own server for local development, or upload the directory to a server.

 6. Open `localhost:8000/index.html`.
 Note that Greenlight implementation depends on native ES6 modules, and cannot be run via the `file:` URL scheme.